Returning to study

 Financing your study

-Balancing study with work, family and other responsibilities can be challenging, so we provide a range of support services to help you succeed:
+Balancing study with work, family and other responsibilities can be challenging.
+Here are some tips to help you stay in control of your studies:

 - Learning support